-You guys, I CANNOT get enough of Zoodles lately!
+You guys, I cannot get enough of Zoodles lately!
 If you haven’t heard of “zoodles”, they are simply spiralized zucchini.
 And let me tell you, it’s a great substitute for regular, high calorie pasta or rice noodles.
-They’re mild and take on the flavor of the dish that you’re cooking them with, so they’re the perfect compliment to just about everything.
+They’re mild and take on the flavor of the dish that you’re cooking them with, so they’re the perfect complement to just about everything.

 Not only are zoodles easy, but they’re just perfect in pasta recipes.
-They cook up to be very similar in texture to pasta.
-They’re firm, but still tender.
+They cook up to be very similar in texture to the pasta.
+They’re firm but still tender.
 They’ve got enough body to hold together and they’re so mild that they work well in a variety of pasta dishes.

 As long as your sauce is flavorful, you won’t even notice that you don’t have your regular pasta in your dish.

 Well, you won’t notice that you don’t have pasta in your meal until you go to count up the points.
 Because, let me tell you, zoodles are the way to go.
 Since they’re made from zucchini, they’re not adding points to your meal.
 That means you can fill up your plate with zoodles, add your favorite sauce and still come out ahead with your points!
 You get all the pleasure of indulging in your favorite pasta dishes without the guilt of using all your points up for the carb laden and high calorie pasta.

 But let’s get back to this delicious Chicken Pad Thai with Zoodles.
 Since I’ve tried the zoodles in other recipes with such great success, I decided to try it in one of my favorite noodle recipes of all time – Pad Thai.